 Conveyors and automation equipment can be purchased to reduce your major operational expenses, including labor, maintenance, machine downtime and utilities.
-As the labor market continues to deteriorate, many manufacturing organizations are moving towards more conveyors and automation.
+As the labor market continues to deteriorate, many manufacturing organizations are moving towards more automation.

 The first step is to contact various conveyor and automation equipment manufacturers and learn about their products, benefits, services and differentiators.
 Ask about their customers – who purchases from them and why.
 Request quotations from at least two or three equipment manufacturers.
 Ask the manufacturers to include the expected annual downtime and maintenance costs for their systems.
 Also be sure to learn about the expected lifetime of their equipment.